 Lake Mburo National Park in western Uganda is a wildlife haven with about 300 species of birds and a range of wildlife to include; impalas, buffaloes, and zebras.

 Despite being one of the smallest national parks in Uganda, the savanna grasses and rocky habitats terrains come with buffalo herds, zebras crossed by waterbucks and stocked with hyenas.

-The beautiful views of Lake Bunyonyi located in the district of Kabale in southwest Uganda is also a major highlight on a Uganda Safari Holiday Package.
+The beautiful views of Lake Bunyonyi located in the district of Kabale in southwest Uganda is also a major highlight of a Uganda Safari Holiday Package.
 The calm waters of the lake reflect the verdant hills around it.
-This picturesque Lake Bunyonyi is one of famous tourist spots in Uganda and it is a perfect getaway for a relaxation experience while on a safari tour to Uganda.
+This picturesque Lake Bunyonyi is one of the famous tourist spots in Uganda and it is a perfect getaway for a relaxation experience while on a safari tour to Uganda.